CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 files, no matter what the frequency is.)
 If there are no namelist flags with a given ``histfreq`` value, or if an element of ``histfreq_n`` is 0, then no file will be written at that frequency.
 The output period can be discerned from the filenames.
-Because all history is average output, it's not possible to write instananeous output at any frequency except every timestep.
+All history streams will be either instantaneous or averaged as specified by the ``hist_avg`` namelist setting.

 For example, in the namelist: